BLE-LTER/ble-handbook/handbook.md

 config options of note:

 - Who can post?
-"Restricted to subscribers".
+	- @all: "Restricted to subscribers".
 We mostly want only members of any given list posting.
 Owners/admins/mods can always post.
-Exception for the student list: "Private, moderated for subscribers".
+	- @student, @pi, and @staff lists: "Private, moderated for subscribers".
 Essentially means anyone who knows this address can post, but an admin needs to approve.
-Only other BLE people are really meant to post.
+We really only mean other BLE people not in respective lists to post there if they want, e.g. a faculty or staff member can post to the student list, etc.

 - Who can see the list?
-"No conceal".
-Essentially this means our lists show up on the UTLists website, and there are web interfaces for each one people can go to (even w/o an account) to subscribe.
+"Concealed except for subscribers".
+This means our lists do not show up publicly on the UTLists website.

 - Who can (un)subscribe?
 "Owners approval".
 Admin needs to approve (un)sub requests.